Could All These Earthquakes Mean A Big One is Coming in Texas?

 This earthquake was close to the strongest ever reported in Texas, a 6.0 magnitude quake near Marfa in Valentine, Texas back in 1931.

-Wednesday's earthquake was felt all over West Texas.
+Both earthquakes were felt all over West Texas.

-It even caused enough damage to the Robert B. Green building in downtown San Antonio that the building has now been deemed unsafe.
+The November quake even caused enough damage to the Robert B. Green building in downtown San Antonio that the building has now been deemed unsafe.
 Several other buildings on the San Antonio College campus were evacuated and engineers are inspecting them in what campus officials are saying is "out of an abundance of caution."